ShriHariKJ/cycylistic_case_study.github.io/README.md

 # Case study (Cyclistic) : How does a bike-share navigate speedy success?
 ![Image Alt Text](images/Designer.png)

+## Introduction

+This repository contains a case study analysis of Cyclistic, a fictional bike-share company in Chicago.
+The analysis aims to understand how different customer segments, such as casual riders and annual members, utilize Cyclistic bikes and to provide insights for designing a new marketing strategy.

 ## Scenario

 You’re a junior data analyst in the marketing team at Cyclistic, a bike-share company in Chicago.
 The company’s future success is believed to hinge on maximizing the number of annual memberships.
 Therefore, your team aims to understand how casual riders and annual members use Cyclistic bikes differently.
 The insights gained from this analysis will inform the design of a new marketing strategy to convert casual riders into annual members.
 However, before implementation, Cyclistic executives must approve your recommendations, which need to be supported by compelling data insights and professional data visualizations.